Frequently Asked Questions

 This program is accredited by Accreditation Canada (accreditation.ca).
 Graduates are eligible to write the Canadian Society for Medical Laboratory Science (CSMLS) national exam for Medical Laboratory Assistants (MLAs).

 Which MLA program should I take: the MLA or MLA National Certificate Program?

-Students in provinces and territories other than BC, NB, NL, NS and PEI should contact the Program Administrator, Science to determine which program stream is right for them.
+Students in provinces and territories other than BC, NL, NS and PEI should contact the Program Administrator, Science to determine which program stream is right for them.